sam0x17/gcf.cr/README.md

 ## Getting Started

-All cloud functions should consist of a crystal app project (created via `crystal init app`) where the main project file (e.g `src/my_project.cr`) contains a class that inherits from `GCF::CloudFunction` and provides a `run` method, as shown below.
+All cloud functions should consist of a crystal app project (created via `crystal init app`) where the main project file (e.g `src/my_project.cr`) meets the requirements outlined below.

 Add the following to your `shard.yml` file and run `shards install`: